boscosabujohn/ManufacturingOS/b3-erp/docs/requirements/sales-requirements.md

 ## 1. Executive Summary

-The Sales Module serves as the primary revenue gateway for B3 MACBIS Ltd, managing the complete sales lifecycle from initial customer engagement to confirmed order handover.
+The Sales Module serves as the primary revenue gateway for ManufacturingOS Ltd, managing the complete sales lifecycle from initial customer engagement to confirmed order handover.
 This module enforces stringent processes to maximize sales efficiency, prevent revenue leakage, and provide top management with clear visibility and control over all sales activities.

 ---